RigasLab/MZ-AE/Readme.md

 The training can be run through command provided in bashcript "jobs".
 The corresponding data is available [here](https://1drv.ms/f/s!AvyaisSoiJmohT1KME46oTsjqwEp?e=5DfHTx).

 To evaluate the trained models, notebooks are present in the repository "Notebooks".
-The pre-trained models can be downloaded from [here].
+The pre-trained models can be downloaded from [here](https://drive.google.com/drive/folders/1SadYTCc2UNjDtEBHXXpKpkKyaym4tyMG?usp=sharing).

 This code can be easily adapted to use on cluster.